-The multidisciplinary Dark Testament initiative will include:
+The multidisciplinary Dark Testament initiative includes:

 From Dark Testament lead curator Keidrick Roy: